e12chaos/BINF6250F25/README.md

     return bwt

 def suffix_array(string: str) -> list[int]:
-    """Function to calculate suffix-array for a given string.

-    Computes the suffix array by sorting all suffixes of the input string lexicographically and returning their starting positions.

-    Args:
-        string: The input string to process.

-    Returns:
-        A list of integers representing the starting positions of the lexicographically sorted suffixes.

-    Examples:
-        >>> suffix_array('googol')
-        [6, 3, 0, 5, 2, 4, 1]

-        >>> suffix_array('banana$')
-        [6, 5, 3, 1, 0, 4, 2]
-    """
 # Create a list of all suffices of the text, each paired with its starting position
 suffixes = []
 for i in range(len(string)-1):